Skip to content

 Sample Illustration of a Barrier | 70% Barrier

-An in-the-money digital barrier may provide a specified digital return down to the barrier level. if the underlier drops below the barrier level the investor will be exposed to the underlier return on a 1 to 1 basis.
-Depending upon market conditions and the underlier, there may be a full loss of principal investment at maturity, despite the barrier.
-Barriers can be observed at different observation frequencies.
+An in-the-money digital barrier may provide a specified digital return down to the barrier level. if the underlier drops below the barrier level, the investor will be exposed to the underlier return on a one-to-one basis.

 Sample Illustration of an In-The-Money Digital Barrier | 80% Barrier (4% Digital Return)